 Plus, as an added bonus, there won’t be nearly so much feigning of injury and time wasting - and if all that doesn’t get you to watch, I don’t know what will!
 I promise you the showpiece in Germany will surprise you, if you just give it a chance.
-Read the rest of this entry »
+FULL POST

 Back in 1978, when he was a star at River Plate, Daniel Passarella lifted the World Cup trophy for Argentina at the Estadio Monumental.
 It was at the same venue on Sunday, as club president, that he experienced the humiliation of watching Los Milionarios being relegated for the first time in their previously illustrious history.

 Many of River's irate supporters have blamed their former captain and coach for the club's demise, but the reasons are rooted so much deeper.
 This has been brewing for a long time.